-1.1 Review process and expected timing
+1.1 Inquiry process

-The Regulator received an official request from the Minister for Finance on the 31 August 2012 to undertake a taxi fare inquiry.
+The Regulator received an official request from the Minister for Finance on 31 August 2012 to undertake a taxi fare methodology inquiry.
+The inquiry has been requested by the Transport Commission and has been endorsed by the Minister for Sustainable Transport.
 The Regulator was requested to consider the method for setting fares, the indexation of fares and the relative weighting of fare related components.
 The full terms of reference can be found at Attachment A.

-To assist in the inquiry, the Regulator has engaged the services of the consultancy firm the Centre for International Economics (the CIE).
-The CIE have prepared a draft report which accompanies this Consultation Paper.
+To assist in the inquiry, the Regulator engaged the services of the consultancy firm the Centre for International Economics (CIE).
+The CIE has prepared a final report which accompanies this Final Report.